STAT6302/lectures/README.md

 Mar.
 01  |
 Mar.
 06  |
 Mar.
 08  | Midterm (location: TBD.
 Note that our classroom is reserved this day)

+... |
+May 10  | Final exam at 9 am in usual classroom